gracelee087/github-actions-dvc-cicd/03-cicd-workflow-with-cml.md

 Now we will create a `cml.yaml` file as a github workflow.
 This file will be used by CML to run our code.
 We run our `train.py` with the --cml-run argument and export a report with cml.
 With this workflow we are training the model on the github server but there are also ways to train the model on a cloud service like AWS or GCP with [cml-runners](https://cml.dev/doc/self-hosted-runners) but this is not covered in this course.
 If you want to train bigger models you should investigate this option.

+Also we will add DVC to load the data from the DVC remote so the GCS bucket.
+This will help us to automatically train the model updated data.

 ```yaml
 name: CML
 on: